Edward William Harcourt: Personal life

-Harcourt was born in Stanton Harcourt, Oxfordshire, the son of Matilda Mary Gooch and the Rev. William Vernon Harcourt who was a scientist, and grandson of Edward Harcourt, Archbishop of York.
-His brother was the politician Sir William Vernon Harcourt, Chancellor of the Exchequer and Leader of the Opposition.
+Edward was born in Stanton Harcourt, Oxfordshire, the son of Matilda Mary Gooch and Rev. William Vernon Harcourt who was a scientist, and grandson of Edward Harcourt, Archbishop of York.
+Edward's brother was the politician Sir William Vernon Harcourt, Chancellor of the Exchequer and Leader of the Opposition.

 He matriculated at Christ Church, Oxford in 1843.

+In 1849, Harcourt married Lady Susan Harriet Holroyd (1829–1894), the daughter of George Holroyd, 2nd Earl of Sheffield and Lady Harriet Lascelles.
+Together, they were the parents of: